datanav/docs/features/durable-data.rst

 Durable Data
 ============

-In our cloud subscriptions you now have the possibility to request that a pipes data is stored in three replicas on a high-durability disk.
+By enabling durable data, Sesam will store the pipe data in three replicas on a high-durability disk.
 This greatly reduces the likelihood of data loss.

 Use case